finkelbert/ProPer_Projekt/README.md

 {a.albert/fcangemi}\@uni-koeln.de

 ## Instructions
-Open the R project `Periogram-Projekt.Rproj` in *RStudio* to manange all the files in this workflow and proceed as follows:
+If you have *RStudio*, it is recommended to open the R project `Periogram-Projekt.Rproj` in order to manange all the files in this workflow (otherwise use the individual .Rmd files within the folder) and proceed as follows:

 ### 1. Data extraction from Praat (Praat script)
-Copy the Praat script from `1_Praat_script.praat` into a Praat script window (or double-click it to open directly in a Praat script window).
-Make sure that the directory paths are correct (change directly in the script or in the prompted Praat form), and make sure that your audio file(s) are/is in the "audio" directory (preferably PCM with 44.1kHz sample-rate and 16-24 bit depth).
+Copy the Praat script from `1_Praat_script.praat` into a Praat script window (or double-click the file to open directly in a Praat script window).
+Make sure that the directory paths are correct (change 'xxx' directly in the script or in the prompted Praat form), and make sure that your audio file(s) are/is in the "audio" directory (preferably PCM with 44.1kHz sample-rate and 16-24 bit depth).

 We use the pitch objects in Praat to extract the *periodic fraction* of the signal via the strength of the pitch candidates, denoting the strength of similarity in the auto-correlation from 0 to 1.
 To eventually get the *periodic power*, the periodic fraction is multiplied by the *total power*, which we derive from the intensity tier.
 To keep things consistent, the parameters that determine Praat's intensity and pitch candidates analysis are "hard-coded" to the script (i.e. their values are given in constant numbers and they don't show up in the form).
 The parameters that appear in the form can only change Praat's F0 path finding algorithm, which influences Praat's choice of F0 among the given candidates.
 These can be freely adjusted to optimize F0 detection without affecting the periodic power reading.